jthlab/demesinfer/docs/tutorial.rst

     :alt: Population size change model visualization
     :align: center

 **Note** The choice to use 65 (and 66) generations is intentional.
 In momi3, the event times that coincide exactly are treated as the same time identity and will be grouped into a single parameter (Check the notation section for more details).
 That’s useful when events truly share a time, but it can also merge parameters you’d prefer to optimize independently.
+The only way to avoid having frozensets forcefulyl constraining parameter to be equal is to modify the model.
 Offsetting one set of events to 65 generations and the others to 66 keeps them as distinct time variables.

 You can inspect the parameters/constraints and see the effect using the same commands as before: